-Indigo: Editing, Design, and More is offering scholarship opportunities to an author and a student from marginalized populations that are underrepresented in the publishing industry.
+Indigo: Editing, Design, and More offers annual scholarship opportunities to authors and students from marginalized populations that are underrepresented in the publishing industry.

 Indigo believes it is crucial to support BIPOC, disabled, and people from other marginalized populations in publishing books and pursuing careers in publishing so the industry can better represent those voices among authors, editors, designers, publicists, illustrators, audiobook narrators and producers, and readers.

-The student recipient will receive the Ooligan Diversity Scholarship, which provides $1,000 toward tuition and fees to attend Ooligan Press/PSU’s Master in Publishing program as well as a mentorship opportunity with Indigo’s founder, Ali Shaw.
-The 2021–2022 scholarship winner is Elliot Bailey, an aspiring editor looking to increase the representation of transgender authors and characters in books.
-Read his winning essay here.
+Student scholarship recipients receive the Ooligan Diversity Scholarship, which provides $1,000 toward tuition and fees to attend Ooligan Press/PSU’s Master in Publishing program as well as a mentorship opportunity with Indigo’s founder, Ali Shaw.

 Applications for 2023 scholarship are now open.
 Applications are due by April 28, 2023.
 Submit your essay to email@example.com.
 The award recipient will be notified in early May.

 To apply: If you’re an incoming Ooligan student and are interested in applying for the Diversity Scholarship, the essay question is: Write an essay of up to 1,000 words about how your demographic is underrepresented in the publishing industry.
 What effect has that underrepresentation had on you personally and on others in your community?
 How do you hope to contribute to publishing diverse voices to improve the book world?